 Grandparents’ Rights – Legal and practical guidance for maintaining relationships

-Speaker & Consultant
+Speaker and Consultant

 Neil delivers keynote speeches, workshops, and consulting for organizations, conferences, and family advocacy groups on topics including: